Suhailar/gesture-video-player/README.md

 ## Features

-- Play/Pause video using a double-click or a play/pause button
+- Play and Pause video using a double-click on the middle of the screen
-- Rewind video by 10 seconds using a double-click or a rewind button
+- Rewind the video by 10 seconds using a double-click on the left side screen
-- Forward video by 10 seconds using a double-click or a forward button
+- Forward the video by 10 seconds using a double-click on the right side screen
 - Display elapsed and total video time

 ## Technology Stack